Special Collections Pedagogy

-This course is designed to foster conversation and collaboration between academic library and archive professionals and university faculty in order to better align our instructional efforts and articulate common goals.
 Using case study projects, participants will gain a sense of how rare book and archives repositories have partnered with faculty in innovative ways.
-Guest faculty speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts.
-We will ask class participants to bring along instructional exemplars from their home institutions to workshop in a group setting, or if you are not yet in the profession, to imagine a project that would involve faculty collaboration in some substantive way.
+Guest speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts.
+Class participants will be asked to bring along instructional examples from their home institutions to workshop in a group setting, or if they are not yet in the profession, to imagine a project that would involve faculty collaboration in some substantive way.

 This course is designed to be collaborative in nature and a venue for generating new ideas and to imagine solutions to often-encountered problems in public services and instructional outreach.

-- Infrastructure & General Management for a successful instruction program
+- Infrastructure & General Management for building and sustaining a successful instruction program

 - Establishing meaningful collaboration with librarians, archivists, and teaching faculty